melezhik/sparrow/README.md

 ## Public plugin

-To publish you plugin into SpwarrowHub you need:
+To publish you plugin into SparrowHub you need:

 * Get registered at SparrowHub